Florence LaRue

 Florence LaRue (born February 4, 1942) is an American singer and actress, best known as an original member of the 5th Dimension.

 Early life

-She received a Bachelor of Arts in Elementary Education from California State University.
+She received a Bachelor of Arts in Elementary Education from California State University, Los Angeles.

 Work with the 5th Dimension

 In 1966, LaRue was approached by Lamonte McLemore and Marilyn McCoo to join their recently formed group the 5th Dimension.
 LaRue nearly always sang female lead on one song per album, with McCoo taking the lead on one song as well; otherwise she sang the alto voice parts along with McCoo's soprano, being featured prominently on Stoned Soul Picnic, or shared the lead with McCoo on songs including "Blowing Away", "Puppet Man", "Save the Country", and "Sweet Blindness".
 After McCoo's departure, LaRue was lead singer on hit songs including "Love Hangover" (1976).
 As a member of the 5th Dimension, LaRue received six Grammy Awards, including Grammy Award for Record of the Year for "Up, Up and Away" (1968) and "Aquarius/Let the Sunshine In" (1969).